jankomisarczyk/FinanceBro/README.md

 # FinanceBro: improving Beebot for Finance

+See the Youtube video below on How it works:
 [![FinanceBRO (Official Trailer)](http://img.youtube.com/vi/lYqiPUY2PGg/0.jpg)](http://www.youtube.com/watch?v=lYqiPUY2PGg "FinanceBRO (Official Trailer)")

 FinanceBro is a master thesis project that combines Beebot functionalities with Gorilla project.
 It aims to showcase possibilities of LLMs that work with OS of your computer.